jcornaz/balotaro/README.md

 ```

 There is a limit of 1000 tokens by poll

+##### Unsafe poll
+When creating a poll, you can specify `"secure": false` in the JSON argument.
+If you do that the ballot will have only vote token (not more, not less) and the vote token can be used many times.

 #### Vote
 Make a `POST /vote` request with an unused token and your ballot (choices ordered by preferences) :